knockout/knockout/documentation/component-binding.md

     This is an *asynchronous* process (it may involve requests to the server), and hence components are always injected asynchronously.

       * Multiple component loaders may be consulted, until the first one recognises the component name and supplies a viewmodel/template.
-This process only takes place **once per component**, since Knockout caches the resulting definitions in memory.
+This process only takes place **once per component type**, since Knockout caches the resulting definitions in memory.
       * The default component loader supplies viewmodels/templates based on [what you have registered](component-registration.html).
-If applicable, this is the phase where it requests any specified AMD modules are requested from your AMD loader.
+If applicable, this is the phase where it requests any specified AMD modules from your AMD loader.

- 2. **The component template is injected into the container element**
+ 2. **The component template is cloned and injected into the container element**

     Any existing content is removed and discarded.